Tuesday, April 8, 2025

 - Alternative Investments (e.g., Bitcoin): 10%

 Rationale: At 30, individuals typically have a longer investment horizon and can afford to take on more risk for potentially higher returns.
-A higher allocation to equities, which have historically shown higher returns over the long term, helps to capitalize on growth opportunities.
-Including alternative investments like Bitcoin allows for exposure to potential high-growth assets.
+A higher allocation to equities, which have historically delivered higher long-term returns, helps capitalize on growth opportunities.
+Including alternative investments like Bitcoin provides exposure to potentially high-growth assets.

 2. Asset Allocation Model for a 50-Year-Old: